Last Updated on November 23, 2023 by Laura Teso

 Part of a palace, the Contarini del Bovolo staircase is a masterpiece.
-Its restoration works have just ended so it is now open to the public again.
-It is just 5 minutes from St. Mark’s square but it is actually difficult to find.
+It’s just 5 minutes from St. Mark’s square but it is actually difficult to find.
 There are no indications, at least not until you reach the adjacent calle (typical Venetian street, KAHL -leh).
 Without the GPS on the mobile I think I would have never found it!
 You can find address and map below the post by clicking the Useful Info box.
 On the outside the staircase is just marvellous!
 I had never seen anything similar before.
 Problem is that the narrow court in which it is located does not allow you to admire it form a “proper distance” and fully appreciate it, nor to take a decent photo (not if you have just a simple compact digital camera like me).

 The palace was built between XIV and XV century for the Contarini di San Paternian family.
 At the end of 1400 an architect added the tower with the spiral staircase (maybe Giovanni Candi or Giorgio Spavento – there’s no final evidence).
 It was once adorned with frescoes.
 Due to its snail form it was called bovolo, snail in Venetian dialect [BOH -voh -loh and not bohVOHloh.
 LeviOsa, not LevioSA].
 Hence the whole family was nicknamed Contarini del Bovolo.
 At the end of the dynasty, the palace became a Hotel, called “del Maltese” (the overlooking narrow court is in fact called Maltese).
 In 1852 it was entailed to the San Luca parish.
 The palace now belongs to IRE, Institution for recovery and education.

 Its noteworthy elements are 3:

 - The loggia with Renaissance arches of increasingly reduced size (this gives the impression that the building is higher than it is)